 The following features provide a familiar experience for the end user:

-On certain client devices, print from a virtual desktop to any local or networked printer that is defined on the client device.
+On Microsoft Windows client devices, print from a virtual desktop to any local or networked printer that is defined on the Windows client device.
 This virtual printer feature solves compatibility issues and does not require you to install additional print drivers in a virtual machine.

 On most client devices, use the location-based printing feature to map to printers that are physically near the client system.
 Location-based printing does require that you install print drivers in the virtual machine.

 Use multiple monitors.
-With the PCoIP and Blast Extreme display protocols, multiple-monitor support means you can adjust the display resolution and rotation separately for each monitor.
+With PCoIP multiple-monitor support, you can adjust the display resolution and rotation separately for each monitor.